 Elder abuse workers claim they often see seniors whose children are taking their monthly social security checks or are making extra money while using the parent’s ATM card.
 Evelyn Laureano, executive director of the Neighborhood Self-Help by Older Persons Project (SHOPP) in the Bronx, a city-funded elder abuse program, said seniors often come forward to seek help.

 But many are not doing it not because of the abuse, but rather due to a symptom of it.
 For example, let's take a utility shut off notice or an impending eviction.
 Caseworkers are trained to look for certain markers.
 For example, why can't a senior receiving $1,200 a month pay their $500 monthly rental payment?

 The elder program employees see a range of elder abuse cases and say it is as complicated as “any family and as diverse as New York itself.”
 They stated that “typical” examples could vary by the borough, as well.
 Historically, people have been attracted to Manhattan, from all over the country, Onatis says.

 And many have settled independently as adults.
 Many were single all their lives, with few friends or family outside of the area.
 These seniors will often find a roommate to help cut expenses.
 And when the situation turns bad, the roommate will not leave, he said.

 Beware the “New Best Friend”

-Another situation is the “new best friend,” which is a person who will initially offer care, but then either absconds with money or becomes abusive.
+Another situation is the “new best friend,” a person who will initially offer care but then either absconds with money or becomes abusive.
 This remains a common dynamic with gullible seniors.